Are You Lacking Energy? It Might Be Anergia

 The definition of anergia is "an abnormal lack of energy" both mentally and physically.
 Scientifically, anergia can be a "diminished or absent sensitivity to commonly used antigens."
 It is not an illness in its own right, but often a symptom of either depression or schizophrenia.

 While many have days where they feel lethargic, anergia occurs when this state becomes chronic.
 Due to constant fatigue, many struggle to handle or complete even the simplest of tasks.
-Often people around those with anergia will classify them as lazy or apathetic towards jobs, activities, and social lives - when the truth is that they are simply unable to remove themselves from the state of lethargy to engage in anything meaningfully.
+Often people around those with anergia will classify them as lazy or apathetic toward jobs, activities, and social lives, when the truth is that they are simply unable to remove themselves from the state of lethargy to engage in anything meaningfully.
 There are around 20 million people that suffer from chronic fatigue, so you aren't alone if you experience it.

-Depression And Anergia
+Depression and Anergia

 Often, those with depression suffer from anergia.
 Have you ever heard the saying about not having a reason to get out of bed in the morning?
-Well, many with depression find this to be accurate, and physically will not have the energy to get out of bed.
+Well, many with depression find this to be accurate and physically will not have the energy to get out of bed.
 Often those with anergic depression become uninterested in what previously brought them joy.
 At times, a diagnosis can be complicated as those with anergic depression do not always show "traditional" signs of depression.
 Instead, they simply seem lazy to some when, of course, the disinterest is deeply psychological.

-Anergic depression is referred to as a type of "atypical depression," which is connected to the ability to be happier (regardless of how slight) when positive events occur in one's life, but still have an underlying depression.
+Anergic depression is referred to as a type of "atypical depression," which is connected to the ability to be happier, regardless of how slight, when positive events occur in one's life while still having underlying depression.
 For example, even if one is depressed and lethargic throughout the day, they may feel slightly better when their favorite show comes on, their spouse comes home from work, or they receive a letter from a friend.
 Sometimes, anergia will be used to help in the diagnosis of depression.
 For an official diagnosis, a certain number of symptoms need to be present - and anergia can count as one.

 If you are suffering from depression and often feel fatigued, make sure you speak to your doctor or psychologist about these symptoms.

 What Else Causes Anergia?

-Narcolepsy, a chronic sleep disorder, and schizophrenia and bipolar disorder, which are psychological disorders, have also been shown to prompt anergia.
+Narcolepsy, a chronic sleep disorder, schizophrenia, and bipolar disorder, which are psychological disorders, have also been shown to prompt anergia.
 It can be a symptom of dysthymia as well, which is a more mild form of depression; however, it has shown to be very long-lasting.
 Even when symptoms of these disorders are not as severe, anergia can persist and affect patient's lives dramatically.

 There are also specific health issues that may result in anergia.
 Many heart conditions can cause this abnormal lack of energy, most often acute coronary syndromes.
 Anemia, a lack of sufficient healthy red blood cells, frequently induces this chronic lethargic state, as does chronic fatigue syndrome.
 If the thyroid is incapable of producing sufficient amounts of thyroid hormone, a condition that is referred to as hypothyroidism, anergia may often be experienced.
 When the elderly experience medical illnesses, anergia most frequently follows.